Migrate CDB MySQL data

 Data migration using Sqoop

-The Sqoop client is installed by default in master node and data node servers, excluding the edge nodes.
-You can proceed with the migration without installing the Sqoop client separately.
+Sqoop clients are installed by default on master node and data node servers, but not on the edge node servers.
+You can proceed with the migration without installing the Sqoop client.

 1. Create a Sqoop account to access Cloud DB for MySQL